Srishti-Ghosh/Javascript_Chess/README.md

    open practice.html
    ```

 That's it!
-You can now play the game.
+You can now play the game on your system now.
+Or try [online](http://htmlpreview.github.io/?https://github.com/Srishti-Ghosh/Javascript_Chess/blob/main/practice.html).

 ## Project Structure